onelasha/Nedlia/README.md

 pnpm verify-hooks   # Must show: ✅ Git hooks installed
 ```

-> **🔒 Git hooks are MANDATORY.** All commits are linted and validated for [conventional commit](https://www.conventionalcommits.org/) format.
-If missing, run `pnpm exec husky install`.
+> **🔒 Git hooks are MANDATORY.** All commits are validated with **Shift-Left Parity**: the pre-commit hook runs the exact same linting, type-checking, and tests as the CI.
+This ensures a green build before you even push.

 📖 **Detailed guides:** [Getting Started](docs/getting-started.md) • [Local Development](docs/local-development.md)